 - The Lawrence George Chun Tie Bursary, James Cook University, 1980.

 - Nominated for the 2006 'Nature' Mentor Award by postgraduate students.

 Committee, Council and Board Membership

-- Appointment by the Minister for the Environment to the Australian Threatened Species Scientific Committee (Australian Government Department of the Environment), Committee Member since 2005, reappointed until 2015
+- Appointment by the Minister for the Environment to the Australian Threatened Species Scientific Committee (Australian Government Department of the Environment), Committee Member since 2005, reappointed mutliple times until 2015

-- Appointment by Minister for the Environment to the Expert Panels to assess a Declared Commercial Fishing Activity under Section 390SH of the EPBC Act from 2013-14, and the second Declared Commercial Fishing Activity from 2014-2015.
+- Appointment by Minister for the Environment to the Expert Panels to assess the impacts of a Supertrawler as a Declared Commercial Fishing Activity under Section 390SH of the EPBC Act from 2013-14, and the second Declared Commercial Fishing Activity from 2014-2015.

 - Member of the Australian Delegation to the 12th Australia-EU Joint Science and Technology Cooperation Committee (JSTCC) Meeting Brussels October 2012, and Australian-German Joint Science and Technology (JSTM) Cooperation Meeting, Bonn October 2012 (DIISRTE)